speakeztech/crqcindex/docs/crqc-index-content-pipeline-architecture.md

    - Direct actor model integration: Prospero can spawn Olivier workers as Facets with isolated SQLite
    - Maps to ChildSpec in the Conclave supervision tree

+3. **CloudEdge.Agents — agents-sdk binding** (0.3.0, hand-curated):
+   - `Agent<'Env, 'State>` interface, `Schedule<'T>`, `ScheduleKind`, `RPCRequest`, `RPCResponse` DU, `CallableAttribute`, `AgentNamespace`, `Routing` module
+   - Maps directly to Conclave actor roles: Sentinel/Analyst/Librarian/Approval Gate all consume this interface
+   - Currently hand-curated because Glutinum crashed on `agents-sdk`.
+Xantham-generated equivalent lands in Phase E of the Xantham migration ([Fidelity.CloudEdge/docs/12 §9](../../Fidelity.CloudEdge/docs/12_xantham_glutinum_replacement_assessment.md)).
+The published interface is stable; consumer code is unaffected by the binding-source switch.

+4. **CloudEdge.DynamicWorkflows — dynamic-workflows binding** (0.3.0, hand-curated):
+   - `WorkflowEventLike<'T>`, `WorkflowRunner<'T,'R>`, `LoadWorkflowRunnerContext<'Env>`, `DynamicWorkflowBinding`, `MissingDispatcherMetadataError`, `Api` module
+   - Required for the Approval Gate pipeline: Sentinel scheduling, retroactive review windows, escalated investigation holds
+   - Same migration story as agents-sdk: hand-curated today, Xantham-generated in Phase E

-3. **CloudEdge.Management — Sandbox orchestration** (pending):
+5. **CloudEdge.Management — Sandbox orchestration** (pending; will be Xantham-generated):
    - No dedicated Sandbox management paths in the public OpenAPI spec as of GA day
    - The Sandbox product is a composition of existing primitives, not a new service: DurableObjectFacets for dynamic DO instantiation + Container egress interception for the proxy layer
    - Management operations (create/wake/sleep/destroy sandbox instances) will likely land as extensions to existing Container or DO management paths
-   - Monitor `cloudflare/api-schemas` for the spec update; provision via dashboard or wrangler in the interim
+   - When the Cloudflare Sandboxes API surface formalizes, the binding will be Xantham-generated from day one (per ADR-3) — tracked as G7 in the Fidelity.CloudEdge gap analysis.
+Provision via dashboard or wrangler in the interim.

-**Status (April 13, 2026):** Fidelity.CloudEdge regeneration complete.
+**Status (May 2026):** Fidelity.CloudEdge 0.3.0 released.
-- Runtime: `workers-types 4.20260307.1 → 4.20260413.1`.
+- Runtime: `workers-types 4.20260413.1`.
 All Container, DurableObjectFacets, and egress interception types landed.
-534 → 551 tests passing.
+- Runtime additions: `Fidelity.CloudEdge.Agents` (agents-sdk) and `Fidelity.CloudEdge.DynamicWorkflows` shipped as hand-curated `Types.fs`.
 - Management: 121 new paths (AI model endpoints, AI Search, Browser Rendering).
-All 32 services clean.
-No new service prefixes needed.
+32 services covered.
+- Architectural decision: TypeScript→F# binding generation standardized on Xantham (per ADR-3).
+The hand-curated Agents and DynamicWorkflows bindings are bridge artifacts; durable form is Xantham-generated output once renderer bug fixes land.
 - The runtime types ARE the Sandbox building blocks.
 Conclave can begin using `DurableObjectFacets.get()` to spawn agent instances and `Container.interceptOutboundHttp()` for egress proxy credential injection today.

 ### Design Scaffold Reconciliation